b-cubed-eu/documentation/pages/sdm-r.md

 ## Multi-site generalised dissimilarity modelling for a set of environmental variables and distances

-### How to Compute Compositional Turnover Using Zeta Diversity
+### How to compute compositional turnover using zeta diversity

 Using zetadiv: [https://rdrr.io/cran/zetadiv](https://rdrr.io/cran/zetadiv/man/Zeta.msgdm.html)